orbitdb/orbitdb/API.md

 db.events.on('peer', (peer) => ... )
 ```

-Emitted when a new peer connects via ipfs pubsub. *peer* is a string containing the new peer's id
+Emitted when a new peer connects via ipfs pubsub. *peer* is a string containing the id of the new peer

 ### `closed`
 Emitted once the database has finished closing.